wavebeem/wavebeem.com/src/blog/the-web-is-an-app-platform.md

 I want to be clear that categorization is fraught.
 For every rule there exists some strange exception (e.g. PDFs can run JS).
 These are guidelines not rules.
 I have no patience for ["is a hot dog a sandwich?"](https://cuberule.com/) and similar questions.

-## 27 years as an app platform
+## Why do I say the web is an app platform?

-Out of a total of 33 years, 82% of the web's life has been as an app platform by my definition.
+Out of a total of 33 years, 82% (27 years) of the web's life has been as an app platform by my definition.

 The initial version of the web only supported the GET request, which is meant to be side-effect free.
-You could've abused URL structure to make an application with side effects, but it would've been going against the grain.
+You could've abused URL structure to make an app with side effects, but it would've been going against the grain.

 This changed in late 1995 with HTML 2.0: That specification added the `<form>` tag, the form encoding format (e.g. `?k1=v1&k2=v2`), and the POST method for HTTP.
 The method POST is expliclitly allowed to perform side-effects (though it doesn't have to).

 This gave the web everything necessary to replace paper forms.
-Forget JS, we had the foundation of an application web in 1995.
+Forget JS, we had the foundation of an app web in 1995.
 Though the standardization of JS via ECMAScript happened less than two years later, furthering the web's abilities as an app platform.

-If you wanted to count starting with the release of `XMLHttpRequest` (2006) then it would be 17 years (52%) of the web's life that we've had the ability to make networked applications inside the browser.
+If you wanted to count starting with the release of `XMLHttpRequest` (2006) then it would be 17 years (52%) of the web's life that we've had the ability to make networked apps inside the browser.

-## 33 years as a document platform
+## Why do people say the web is a document platform?

 They have a point in that it _started_ as a document platform, even if it's been more than that for over 27 years.
 I think some people take the view that the web _would be better off_ if it was still a document platform, and they say "the web is a document platform" as an affirmation or a wish about their desired state of the world.